 Do you find that time just runs away from you at work?
 Are you always struggling to catch up and find yourself stressed out because you’re so far behind with your daily tasks?
-Office team building can help!
+Office team building

 We all have times at work when we feel under the cosh, learning to better manage your time will help to alleviate some of the stress and help to prioritise our workload, making for a more productive and enjoyable time at work.

 Most people make lists, but the trick is to prioritise the order in which things must be completed.
 Obviously, the most important and time dependent tasks should be tackled first, but don’t get into the habit of putting off some of the smaller tasks that you don’t particularly like doing.
 Getting these out of the way will mean that you can then spend your time doing the tasks and jobs you most enjoy without having to stress about other things.

 Make a list at the start of each day, but only put down things that you know can achieve within the time frame.
 Starting off with an impossible mountain of tasks won’t help the situation.
 Be honest about how much you can actually do.